OHA Board of Directors

 After many years as a law clerk with a life-long interest in plants, Susan returned to school to study Phytotherapy in the diploma program at the Institute of Applied Health Sciences, Mohawk College.
 Now in private practice in Caledon, surrounded by the herbs she uses, she is a professional member of the Ontario Herbalists Association, serving on the Professional Members Committee and writing a regular column for the Canadian Journal of Herbalism.
 She is also a professional member of the American Botanical Council.

 Susan regularly leads herb walks, speaks to private groups on different aspects of herbs, taught Herbal Pharmacy as a faculty member of Mohawk College (Hamilton) and is a faculty member of The Institute of Holistic Nutrition (Toronto), teaching Introductory Herbal Medicine and Advanced Herbal Medicine Applications.

-Lianna is a budding student herbalist who has been learning avidly about plants since completing secondary school.
+Lianna is a young herbalist who has been learning avidly about plants since completing secondary school.
 She has studied in the field with Michael Vertolli and in clinic with Diane Kent while continually seeking to deepen her understanding through engagement with the natural world.

 Her focus has been on getting to know the local plants, connecting with Nature, and getting back to the basics in hopes to help forge a more sustainable future.
 Her background is mainly in visual arts and mathematics, with some additional training in architecture.
 She has many interests and skills she has been developing alongside her training in herbal medicine such as wildlife tracking, organic gardening and traditional crafts.
 She currently has a clincal practice in the West end of Toronto.